How we run WhatDoTheyKnow #

 We don't check the information on the site #

-Freedom of information law gives people the right to access recorded information that is held by public bodies even where the information is incorrect.
+Freedom of information law gives people the right to access recorded information that is held by public authorities, even where the information is incorrect.
 We do not check the information provided by public authorities, or that contained within messages from requesters or annotations posted by users of the site.
 There may be gaps and errors in the information published on the site.
-Some of the information may be out of date now, even if it was correct when it was first created.
+Some of the information may be out of date.

 Information you find on the site may be out of date #